federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 #### BC_UPDATE Workspace Detail

-The BC_UPDATE workspace utilizes the following sequence of custom transformers:
+The BC_UPDATE workspace utilizes the following sequence of custom transformers.
+Note that transformer names are hyperlinked to view detail:

 ##### [BC_UPDATE_PRETRANSLATE](#bc_update_pretranslate-1)